proofcarryingdata/zupass/README.md

 'PCD' is short for 'Proof Carrying Data'.
 We use this term to mean any piece of data which has some cryptographic meaning that can be interpreted as a 'claim', and has a 'proof' component which is tied to the 'claim', and mathematically/cryptographically verifiable.

-An examle of a PCD is a [Zero Knowledge Proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof), but not all PCDs are zero knowledge proofs.
+An example of a PCD is a [Zero Knowledge Proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof), but not all PCDs are zero knowledge proofs.
 For example, one PCD that is not a zero knowledge proof is a piece of data signed by an RSA private key, and the corresponding public key:

 ```
 {